HOMEPSYCHOTHERAPYEDUCATION AND TRAININGMAKE AN APPOINTMENTFAQ

 Treatment approach

 My approach to treatment is rooted in the philosophy that progress in therapy happens in distinct growth stages.
 For this reason, I draw from several theoretical frameworks in my practice which offer different and complementary techniques.
-I tend to use primarily psychodynamic, mindfulness-based, and solution-focused approaches and, throughout the treatment, work collaboratively with the client to follow a treatment plan which most accurately reflects his or her goals for therapy.
+I use a combination of psychodynamic, mindfulness-based, and solution-focused approaches and, throughout the treatment, work collaboratively with the client to follow a treatment plan which most accurately reflects the client's goals for therapy.
 The techniques I use are based upon what would be most helpful for the client at each stage of treatment.
-At the beginning of the treatment, for example, the client may be interested in focusing on ways to cope with a specific problem he or she may be having.
+At the beginning of the treatment, for example, the client may be interested in focusing on ways to cope with a specific problem.
 At this point, the client may benefit from using strategies to manage the symptoms.
-As the treatment evolves, however, I work with the client to facilitate him or her coming to a better understanding of the symptoms and/or issues.
+As the treatment evolves, however, I work with the client to facilitate coming to a better understanding of the symptoms and/or issues.
 With a deeper understanding of the symptoms and/or issues, there are more possibilities for more permanent change and growth.

 Education, Training, and Treatment Approach